5 Things You Didn’t Know About Tigard, Oregon

 Did you know that Tigard is home to the first musical theater company in the area?
 Opened in 1991, Broadway Rose Theater Company has been entertaining audiences and enriching the lives of Tigard residents and guests with its mainstage productions and summer children’s musicals to the tune of over 45,000 visits each year.
 The Company also holds educational camps for kids and adolescents and offers an internship for those interested in a career in theatre.

 Take a walk through Tigard’s downtown, and you’ll see the results of the city’s revitalization efforts.
 Hanging glass baskets and other art pieces bring beauty to this walkable area that’s home to both long-time and burgeoning businesses.
 Calming walkways with benches surrounded by plants make it a place to go for rest and replenishment.
-You can even make your own handblown glass or welded art piece, or create an acrylic painting at Live Laugh Love Art.

 Every May, Tigard holds its annual Art Week, featuring art showcases and demonstrations, local performers, activities for kids, and refreshments.